GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge-api/opt-out/index.md

 ---
 layout: 'layouts/doc-post.njk'
-title: 'Opt-out of Protected Audience API'
+title: 'Opt-out of the Protected Audience API'
 subhead: >
-  For developers and users who want to opt-out of Protected Audience API.
+  For developers and users who want to opt-out of the Protected Audience API.
 description: >
-  For developers and users who want to opt-out of Protected Audience API.
+  For developers and users who want to opt-out of the Protected Audience API.
 date: 2022-10-29
 authors:
   - samdutton